kubecost/cost-prediction-action/README.md

 specs in other formats, you will have to put them into YAML before running prediction logic.
 E.g. for Helm, use `helm template`.

 The Action does not yet support prediction on only changed files.
-This is tricky anyway if you use tools like Helm, because how can you know what exactly changed between templates and values files?

 ## Development